labgem/microscope-user-doc/docs/content/expdata/NGSReadCountAnalysis.rst

 Analyzing Read Count
 --------------------

-According to this tool, it is possible to know exactly how many reads matched a given genomic object of the reference sequence.
+According to this tool, it is possible to know exactly how many reads matched a given genomic object of the reference sequence for a RNA-Seq or Variant profiling experiment.
 Results are accessible following a 5 steps process which is described below.

 .. image:: img/rd1.png